co-cddo/find-support-after-a-fit-note/src/_pages/cookies-and-privacy-policy.md

 ## Managing your cookie preferences

-When you visit **Find support after a fit note**, we will ask if you want to accept analytics cookies.
+When you visit Find support after a fit note, we will ask if you want to accept analytics cookies.

 Your preferences are stored using Google’s Consent Mode.
 This ensures that data is only collected if you agree.